 When a collision occurs between a passenger vehicle and a garbage truck, the vehicle will suffer the brunt of the impact given its much smaller size.
-Many collisions result in the smaller vehicle being crushed completely.
-It is common for garbage trucks to be involved in rear-end collisions as they make frequent stops while working and may drive in unusual patterns compared to other motorists.
-Drivers who are distracted could fail to see a stopped truck and collide with it resulting in a serious and potentially deadly impact.
+Garbage truck crash lawyers in Chicago know that these collisions can result in a complete crushing of the smaller vehicle.
+It is common for garbage trucks to be involved in rear-end collisions.
+This is because they make frequent stops while working and may drive in unusual patterns compared to other motorists.
+Further, drivers who are distracted could fail to see a stopped truck and collide with it, resulting in a serious and potentially deadly impact.

 Garbage trucks’ large size and structure makes these vehicles very difficult to operate.
-Truck drivers have to work with very poor visibility and massive blind spots.
-Other vehicles on the road can be hidden easily in these large blind spots, which can result in disaster if a garbage truck attempts to merge while oblivious to the other vehicles in their blindspots.
+Truck drivers have to work with very poor visibility and significant blind spots.
+Other vehicles on the road can be hidden easily in these large blind spots.
+This can result in disaster if a garbage truck attempts to merge while oblivious to a vehicle in its blind spot.

-Collisions are common when vehicles try to pass garbage trucks.
-Drivers who are in a hurry often try to quickly pass trucks because the drivers are annoyed with the trucks' frequent stops.
+Collisions are common when vehicles pass by garbage trucks.
+Drivers do this because of the trucks' frequent stops.

-However, garbage trucks have very poor visibility which makes it less likely that the truck driver will see the car attempting to pass the truck increasing the odds for a truck collision.
-If the truck begins to pull away from a routine stop before a passing car has completed its pass, the truck can side swipe the car and the impact may send the car spinning or even rolling into traffic.
+However, garbage trucks have very poor visibility.
+The truck driver might not see the car attempting to pass the truck, increasing the odds for a truck collision.
+If the truck begins to pull away from a routine stop before a passing car has completed its pass, the truck might side swipe the car.
+The impact may send the car spinning or even rolling into traffic.

 Given garbage trucks' frequent proximity to sidewalks combined with their poor visibility, pedestrians are in danger as well.
-It is very easy for truck drivers to fail to see pedestrians or cyclists traveling near the curb of the street given their much smaller size compared to the garbage truck.
-Failing to notice a bicyclist or a pedestrian may lead the operator of a garbage truck to engage in conduct risky to the safety of that walker or rider, leading to an accident that may result in injuries to the victims involved.
+It is very easy for truck drivers to fail to see pedestrians or cyclists traveling near the curb of the street.
+This is due to their much smaller size in comparison to the garbage truck.
+Failing to notice a bicyclist or a pedestrian leads to safety risks to that walker or rider.
+This may cause an accident that results in injuries to the victim.

 Who is Liable in a Chicago Garbage Truck Accident?

 Determining who is liable following a garbage truck accident can be difficult.
-If the driver of the garbage truck is negligent, causing a collision, he or she can be held liable as can the driver's employer, company owning the vehicle, city, or even municipality depending on the facts of a crash.
-It is crucial that victims identify all avenues of possible recovery as damages are often very large following a garbage truck collision and some routes to recovery may not be viable.
+If the driver of the garbage truck is negligent and causes a collision, he or she can be held liable.
+So can the driver's employer, the company owning the vehicle, city, or even municipality, depending on the facts of a crash.
+It is crucial that victims identify all avenues of possible recovery.
+This is because damages are often very large following a garbage truck collision.
+Further, some routes to recovery may not be viable.

 In Illinois, the employees operating the truck may be municipal employees or they can be employees of a private contractor.
 Depending on who collects the refuse in an area, this difference may be important in determining a victim's options as well as how long a victim has to act to preserve her claim following a crash.
-It can be a complex analysis that leads to a determination of where liability rests following a collision and it is one reason that working with an experienced personal injury attorney is a good idea.
+It can be a complex analysis that leads to a determination of where liability rests following a collision.
+This is a good reason for working with an experienced personal injury attorney.

-The lawyers at Abels & Annes, P.C. helping the victims of truck accidents seek and obtain the monetary relief they deserve for their injuries and we are standing by 24 hours a day, seven days a week to help you as well.
+The Chicago garbage truck accident lawyers at Abels & Annes, P.C. help plaintiffs seek and obtain the monetary relief they deserve for their injuries.
+We are standing by 24 hours a day, seven days a week to help you.

-If you have been injured in an accident, or if your loved one has been injured or killed in a garbage truck accident call us today and let us help you understand your legal rights with no obligation on your part.
-We offer a no-cost, no-obligation case consultation to all injury victims who call us toll free at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575 and if we take your case, we will never charge you a fee unless we make a recovery on your behalf.
+If you sustain injuries in a garbage truck accident, call us today.
+Let us help you understand your legal rights with no obligation on your part.
+We offer a no-cost, no-obligation case consultation to all injury victims who call us at (312) 924-7575.
+Further, if we take your case, we will never charge you a fee unless there is a recovery on your behalf.

-Our team only handles personal injury cases on behalf of victims and we never represent insurance companies because we believe in the fight for victims and their families.
-If you have questions, call us today or contact us online and let us help you understand your legal options and what rights you possess for relief.
+Our legal team only handles personal injury cases on behalf of victims.
+We never represent insurance companies because we believe in the fight for victims and their families.